2007 British Grand Prix: Race

 David Coulthard took a good eleventh position; his team-mate, Webber, retired due to a full hydraulics failure.
 Adrian Sutil retired after a large engine failure going towards the Stowe corner.
-Toyota suffered the worst problems as both of their cars went out of the race, Ralf Schumacher retiring with a wheel fixation problem, and his team mate, Trulli retiring with handling problems.
+Toyota suffered the worst problems as both of their cars went out of the race, Ralf Schumacher retiring with a wheel fixation problem, and his teammate, Trulli retiring with handling problems.
 Anthony Davidson, after a good weekend of practice and an unlucky qualifying session, had to retire his Super Aguri car when he felt vibrations from the underside of the car.
 Liuzzi retired his car with gearbox failure but was ultimately still classified in 16th place.

 Räikkönen continued from the second stint of pit stops to take the win a couple of seconds ahead of Alonso.
 It was Räikkönen's second straight win after being victorious at the French Grand Prix the week before.
 Alonso, finishing second, told the Spanish press that he was adamant that he would catch up with Hamilton in the drivers championship saying that, "With normal races, sooner or later I will close the gap.
 I must always be one step higher than him on the podium."
 The British driver finished third to lose two points in the championship to the chasing Alonso, but also achieving his ninth podium out of nine race starts, equalling Jim Clark's record.
+Hamilton also set the record for the most consecutive points finishes from a debut race.

 Following the race Ferrari chief Luca di Montezemolo complained that although Räikkönen had now won more races than any other driver in 2007, he was not leading the championship.
 Di Montezemolo said: "This is unsporting, it's wrong: F1 shouldn't be a sport for calculators, it should be for winners."